 Answer any questions the police officer asks you honestly, but do not make any statements about guilt or responsibility for the crash.
 Since the police report can be used in legal proceedings later, you do not want to make any statements that could be used against you.
 Explain what happened, but do not use phrases like “it was my fault.”

 After a crash, limit communication with insurance companies as much as possible.
 Once you have received any medical attention you require, contact a lawyer who specializes in personal injury cases, especially one with a focus on vehicular incidents.
-If you have been in a New York car crash, even if it is not your fault, contact Wingate, Russotti, Shapiro & Halperin, LLP, (212) 986-7353 to make sure your rights are protected.
+If you have been in a New York car crash, even if it is not your fault, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, (212) 986-7353 to make sure your rights are protected.
 Even your own insurance company may want to limit how much assistance they offer you, so avoid giving any statements to insurance representatives or medical professionals without your lawyer present.